manLebza/simple_shell/README.md

 # simple_shell
-In this repo I teamed up with a partner from ALX to create a simple shell utilising C programming language.
+In this repo I teamed up with a Katlego Dipitso from ALX holberton to create a simple shell utilising C programming language.